-Figure 48: Reference geometry for mobile WSD and mobile DTT at 1.5 m agl.
+Figure 48: Scenario 3a: Reference geometry for mobile WSD and mobile DTT at 1.5 m agl.

 The path loss shown is valid for a carrier at 650 MHz.

+Mobile WSD transmission at 1.5 m agl and mobile DTT reception at 1.5 m agl (Scenario 3b)

+The reference geometry for the protection of outdoor portable reception is shown in next Figure.
+The choice of separation between the WSD and the DTT antenna is a compromise.
+Short separations will imply the greatest restrictions on the WSD.